suny-downstate-medical-center/netpyne/doc/source/reference.rst

 * sets the cell properties based on ``cellParams`` (checking which cells match the conditions of each rule)

-* creates a set of connections based on ``connParams`` (checking which presynpatic and postsynaptic cells match the connectivity rule conditions).
+* creates a set of connections based on ``connParams`` (checking which presynpatic and postsynaptic cells match the conn rule conditions), and using the synaptic parameters in ``synMechParams``.

 The image below illustrates this process: